AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 The application will retain and process all valid data while displaying clear warnings that specify which entries are corrupted and why.
 This improvement increases data resilience, usability and debugging efficiency.

-4. **Separate Command for Listing Tag Groups**: Currently, the tg command has dual behavior - tg TAGGROUP_NAME creates a Tag Group while tg (without arguments) lists all existing Tag Groups.
+4. **Separate Command for Listing Tag Groups**: Currently, the tg command has dual behavior - `tg TAGGROUP_NAME` creates a Tag Group while `tg` (without arguments) lists all existing Tag Groups.
 This dual behavior can be confusing as the same command does different things based on whether arguments are provided.
 We plan to introduce a separate ltg command specifically for listing Tag Groups.
+    - Current behavior:
+      - `tg PropertyType` → Creates Tag Group "PropertyType"
+      - `tg` → Lists all Tag Groups
+    - Planned behavior:

-    - Current behavior: tg PropertyType → Creates Tag Group "PropertyType", tg → Lists all Tag Groups
+      - `tg PropertyType` → Creates Tag Group "PropertyType" (unchanged)
+      - `ltg` → Lists all Tag Groups
-    - Planned behavior: tg PropertyType → Creates Tag Group "PropertyType" (unchanged), ltg → Lists all Tag Groups, tg → Shows error message directing users to use ltg for listing
+      - `tg` → Shows error message directing users to use ltg for listing